 I also discovered this handy website – Audible.com.
-For a monthly membership, you get audiobook on MP3 per month plus tons of great discounts and prices on additional ‘listens’.
-Right you can try Audible and get a free audiobook download with a 30 day trial or get your first 3 months at Audible for $7.49/month!
-Both are great deals, because audiobooks are normally so expensive.
+For a monthly membership, you get a set of audiobooks on MP3 each month plus tons of great discounts and prices on additional ‘listens'.